 And in a way, this is a mental exercise.

 Is there a real reason I’m saying no to this?
 Or is it my personal preference?

-If what you’re saying no to is because it’s a personal preference, saying yes instead might not be the end of the world.
+If you’re saying no because it’s a personal preference, saying yes instead might not be the end of the world.